greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/decision-velocity_1_1_1.md

 ---
-title: "Decision Velocity"
+title: Decision Velocity
-summary: "Decisions are the fuel for high-performance teams.
+summary: 'Decisions are the fuel for high-performance teams.
 Conventional management philosophies often strive for consensus and avoid risk instead of developing a [bias for action](/handbook/values/#bias-for-action).
 This can result in slow decision-making.
-In TeamOps, success is correlated with **decision velocity**: the quantity of decisions made in a particular stretch of time (e.g. month, quarter) and the results that stem from faster progress."
+  In TeamOps, success is correlated with **decision velocity**: the quantity of decisions made in a particular stretch of time (e.g. month, quarter) and the results that stem from faster progress.'
 weight: 3
-canonical_path: "/teamops/decision-velocity/"
+canonical_path: /teamops/decision-velocity/
 images:
 - /images/opengraph/all-remote.jpg
+date: '2025-06-12'
+aliases:
+- /docs/decision-velocity_1_1_1/
+description: ''
+linkTitle: Decision Velocity
+type: docs
 ---

 ![GitLab TeamOps contribution illustration](/teamops/images/teamops-illustration_contribution_purple.png)